Skip to main content Skip to complementary content

 • Do not limit LOB column size: When this option is selected, LOB columns will be replicated, regardless of size.

 Information noteReplicating LOB columns may impact performance.
-This is especially true in the case of the large LOB columns which require Data Movement gateway to perform a lookup from the source table in order to retrieve the source LOB value.
+This is especially true in the case of the large LOB columns which require the replication task to perform a lookup from the source table in order to retrieve the source LOB value.

 • Optimize when LOB size is less than: Select this option when you need to replicate both small and large LOBs, and most of the LOBs are small.